Queen Victoria, Sunderland transfers

 Again, this mug, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, has a slightly different version of Victoria on each side.

-The jug below, from the same pottery, has the second version of the transfer.
+The plate above and jug below, are from the same pottery, and both have the second version of the transfer.